 You may not be able to solve the problems or be a counselor, but you can be in a good position to support the student in getting the help they may need.
 We hope that this information will help you consider your options in referring a student for assistance.

-Click here to download a helpful two-page guide on what to look for and when and where to seek help: Employee Guide to Supporting Students in Distress
+Click here to download a helpful two-page guide on what to look for and when and where to seek help: Supporting Students Employee Guide 2024-2025 Final.

 Find a handy slide to use in your presentations to learn more about the Counseling Center here: UWCC Slide Share